BLCM/DataDumper/README.md

        such as describe above in the `check_undumped.py` section.
     2. Once you've exited the game, concatenate the new `Launch.log` to the end of your `Launch.log-data_dumps` file, and re-run `categorize_data.py`
+9. If you want, run `compare_openblcmm_data.py` to compare the categorized dataset against previous dumps prepared for OpenBLCMM.
+Data for OpenBLCMM has basically always been generated with these tools, so the results should hopefully be pretty similar.
+This utility supports the same options to decrease noise, and you probably want to be using the `-c`/`--clean` option to get the cleanest comparison possible.
+    1. As before, if you do have objects you want to manually dump, hop into the game and do so.
+You can make use of the `Makeup Dumps` mode, if you want to use control files such as describe above in the `check_undumped.py` section.
+    2. Once you've exited the game, concatenate the new `Launch.log` to the end of your `Launch.log-data_dumps` file, and re-run `categorize_data.py`
-9. Copy `resources/enums.dat` into the same directory as the scripts you've been running, and then run `generate_blcmm_data.py` - this will generate OE-compatible files inside the directory `generated_blcmm_data`.
+10. Copy `resources/enums.dat` into the same directory as the scripts you've been running, and then run `generate_blcmm_data.py` - this will generate OE-compatible files inside the directory `generated_blcmm_data`.
 Note that the current version of this script generates data for OpenBLCMM, the newer 2023 version, *not* the BLCMM version that's been in-use for awhile now.

 Filtering/Scrubbing Sensitive Data
 ----------------------------------